grmkris/Closet---eth-global-Buenoes-Aires-2026/HACKATHON_STRATEGY.md

 "How do you trust an AI with your credit card?
 We solved this for fashion, but the solution scales to all autonomous agents."

 ### Problem Statement (20 seconds)
 "AI agents promise to shop, book, and transact for us.
 But without cryptographic verification, they're just chatbots.
-AI Stilist proves autonomous commerce can work when trust is programmable."
+Closet proves autonomous commerce can work when trust is programmable."

 ### Solution Demo (60 seconds)
 1. **Show agent marketplace** (10s)